An explanation of the offshore SEA process, including documentation of the most recent assessment and related consultation.

 The SEA process and legislative context

-The SEA process aims to help inform Ministerial decisions through consideration of the environmental implications of the outcome of a proposed plan/programme.
-The Department of Energy and Climate Change (DECC), as the principal regulator of the offshore oil and gas industry, has taken a proactive stance on the use of SEA as a means of striking a balance between promoting economic development of the UK’s offshore energy resources and effective environmental protection.
+The SEA process aims to help inform ministerial decisions through consideration of the environmental implications of the outcome of a proposed plan/programme.
+The Department for Business, Energy & Industrial Strategy (BEIS) formerly DTI, BERR and DECC (the department), as the principal environmental regulator of the offshore oil and gas industry, has taken a proactive stance on the use of SEA as a means of striking a balance between promoting economic development of the UK’s offshore energy resources and effective environmental protection.
 Although the European Strategic Environmental Assessment Directive (Directive 2001/42/EC) was not incorporated into UK law until 2004 (The Environmental Assessment of Plans and Programmes Regulations 2004, and equivalent Regulations of the devolved administrations), SEAs have been carried out since 1999 in accordance with its requirements.

 The SEA Directive sets out the information to be included in the environmental report of the Strategic Environmental Assessment, namely: